What you need to know about postnatal exercise

 Your core and pelvic floor cannot cope with high intensity, weight lifting or traditional yoga classes right now – even if you think you can handle it, you may realized later that it was a very bad idea!

 Let me give you an example: if you tore a knee ligament, you wouldn’t start running right after a surgery.
 It’s basically the same here: consider your return to exercise as if you had been injured!
 First you need to focus on your pelvic floor and ab strengthening to build strong foundations, then you can slowly make your way back to your favorite activities.
 If you love running, a great way to start is power walking.
 This is a much more gentle form of cardiovascular exercise for you to begin with after childbirth with far less gravity pulling on your joints and organs.
 Session after session you can increase the duration and intensity of your walks to get back on track progressively.
-Then once you feel comfortable, you can start a walk-run program by simply alternating intervals of power walking and running.
+Then once you feel comfortable, you can start running postpartum with a walk-run program by simply alternating intervals of power walking and running.
 Going progressively is key.

 + Don’t compare your body to other Moms